RiskManagementGroup/keycloak-itcn-api-user-federation/README.md

 Keycloak user storage provider for allowing user federation via the ITCN API.

+You can find the OpenAPI 3.0.1 documentation for the API [here](https://github.com/RiskManagementGroup/keycloak-itcn-api-user-federation/files/10314881/itcn-api-v1.1.yaml.zip)

 To make Keycloak recognize the user storage provider the src/main/resources/META-INF folder and its content is required.

 ## Build